diambra/docs/content/utils/_index.en.md

 #### With `gameId` specification

 If `gameId` is specified, the ROM file provided checksum will be compared with the one of the specified game identified by `gameId`.
+It is executed as shown below:

 ```python
 import diambraArena
 diambraArena.checkGameSha256(path="path/to/specific/rom/doapp.zip", gameId="umk3")
 ```
-Output:
+Output will be similar to what follows:

 ```txt
 Expected  SHA256 Checksum: f48216ad82f78cb86e9c07d2507be347f904f4b5ae354a85ae7c34d969d265af